AnkitSharma745/Master_Javascript/README.md

 <h1 align="center" >Let's master the concept of JavaScript <h2>

-Welcome to the JavaScript Mastery repository!
+Welcome to the <span color="yellow">JavaScript</span> Mastery repository!
 This repository is designed to help you master the concepts of JavaScript by providing comprehensive explanations, examples, and exercises for various JavaScript methods and concepts.

 ## About